learn-co-students/js_toy_tale-nyc-web-career-012819/README.md

 ## STEP 4: Add a new toy!

 * When a user clicks on the add new toy button - a POST request is sent to http://localhost:3000/toys and the new toy is added to Andy's Toy Collection.
-* The toy should conditionally render to the page.
+* The toy should optimistically/conditionally render to the page.
 * An example toy to add:

 ```